OriginalMHV/Foody/README.md

 # Foody 🍔🌴☕️

-CloseBuy is a web-based application built with Vue.js.
+Foody is a web-based application built with Vue.js.
 The application allows users to search for nearby places such as restaurants, parks, and cafes within a certain radius.

 ## Features 🚀